 “Retailers are not very good at managing returns right now, and so unless they invest in their ability to manage returns, the volume of returns coming back will cause problems in their overall supply chain,” said Tom Enright, supply chain research director at Gartner Research.

-This investment starts with a clear ecommerce returns policy.
-We wish we could tell you “And here is the perfect return policy!”, but the truth is, your returns policy is a very individual document to your company.
+This investment starts with a clear ecommerce returns policy and followed by streamlining your ecommerce returns management processes.
+We wish we could tell you “And here is the perfect return policy!”, but the truth is, your online returns policy is a very individual document to your company.
 So since we can’t just whip up the best policy for you, we decided to help you create a great returns policy that increases return customers and helps you sell more.

 What if we told you that a clear and customer friendly returns policy could increase your online sales?
 It’s true.
 In a study published in the Journal of Retailing, Narayanan Janakiraman and his team concluded that a generous monetary return policy increases sales.
 This means your “100% back money guarantee” can actually encourage your customers to buy more.

 It does mean that returns are likely to increase, but Janakiraman’s analysis showed that sales increased more than returns.
 It’s important to remember that each return is an opportunity, not a lost sale.

 It’s important to note that over 60% of customers review your return policy before buying from you.
 If they aren’t happy with what they see, they will likely shop around.

 Grant Carbone, an international sales expert, fully advocates for flexible return policies (if they fit your products).
 In fact, he described a scenario that pushed him to a competitor while furniture shopping.